lty12b9b0a1/SKEL/README.md

 # SKEL: Program Translator via Skeleton Generation
 Paper: **Program Skeletons for Automated Program Translation** in PLDI 2025

+# License
+The main part of the code is under MIT license.
+Some dependencies and datasets are under other licenses.
+See [DEPENDENCY.md](./DEPENDENCY.md) for details.

 ## Introduction

 `SKEL` is a tool for (mostly) automated program translation from Python to JavaScript.
 It requires a Python program with whole-program tests as input and produces a complete JavaScript translation that has the equivalent behavior on provided tests.